“But whoever keeps His word, truly the love of God is perfected in him. By this we know that we are in Him.”

 Keeping or applying God’s Word to our experience does not mean sinless perfection.
 We all have times when we disobey God’s Word and succumb to the flesh.

-The issue is whether we are willing to walk with God on a regular basis.
+The issue is whether we are willing to walk with God regularly.
 Application of truth to experience perfects God’s love in the believer.
 The proof of our love is loyalty.
-The proof does not lie in sentiment but in submission to the will of God.
+The proof does not lie in sentiment but submission to the will of God.

 We cannot earn or deserve the love of God.
 It is all of grace.
 We never deserve God’s love; therefore, we cannot work for it.